tjeastmond/hey-coffee/README.md

 ## Pages

 Pages are pretty much the same deal as posts.
-You place them in the **pages/** directory, and the same rules regarding variables apply with the exception of the *published* variable.
+You place them in the **pages/** directory, and the same rules regarding variables apply with the exception of *published*.
 The published variable is not required.

 ## To Do